Mission

 If you have any questions, please do not hesitate to contact us, in person or by email.

-St Alkmund’s Church has recently begun a new partnership with Dr. Ted and his wife Dr. Rachel Watts, who will be going with their children Ethan and Jamie to a hospital at Mandritsara in the north of Madagascar in November of this year.
+St Alkmund’s Church continue to support Dr. Ted and his wife Dr. Rachel Watts, who are with their children, Ethan and Jamie, at a hospital at Mandritsara in the north of Madagascar.

 Moldova is one of Europe’s poorest countries.
 Less well known, though, is Moldova’s spiritual impoverishment.
 Most of the 4 million people who live there would regard themselves as Orthodox Christian but Wonderfully, there has been significant gospel growth since Moldova’s independence in 1991.
 This has been hampered by many Christians emigrating – 25% of all Moldovans work abroad!